 Cross Site Meeting Connections

-The Post-Adoption Center held its first cross-site meeting on April 8th, 2025, for sites currently receiving on-site technical assistance.
-This meeting bought together child welfare professionals from California, Arizona, Oregon, Kentucky and Wisconsin to learn from one another on how post-permanency services are provided in their states as well as to develop a network of professionals they can connect with for support and to share ideas.
-A few of the participants shared their ‘WHY’ with the Post-Adoption Center team.
+The Post-Adoption Center held its second cross-site meeting on July 17th2025, for sites currently receiving on-site technical assistance.
+This meeting bought together child welfare professionals from California, Arizona, Oregon, Kentucky, Montana, Louisiana, North Carolina and Wisconsin to learn from one another on how post-permanency services are provided in their states as well as to develop a network of professionals they can connect with for support and to share ideas.
+A few of the participants shared how they define success with the Post-Adoption Center team.

 state logo